Haitian National Police: Regional Organization

-Paramilitary units

-The Haitian National Police maintains several paramilitary units for defense of the state.

 Coast Guard

 The Haitian National Police has a Coast Guard.
 It currently has twelve vedettes and seven Go-fast patrol boats.
 Its main functions are law enforcement and surveillance of Haitian waters.

 Recruitment

 The creation, training and deployment of the first contingents of the PNH, as a new police force separate from the Haitian Army, had raised difficult issues for decisions on the integration of former military officers experienced in Police Affairs in the ranks of the new National Police of Haiti, since it was important not to import the abusive practices that have made the reputation of some former members of the Armed Forces of Haiti.
 In addition, attention to executive reward Haitian militancy of its supporters by awarding positions in public administration, including the PNH, had greatly influenced the recruitment of new Haitian officers.

 The personal allegiance required of new graduates of the academy and the police school by the Head of State made training and effective monitoring of the members of the police force difficult.
 This resulted in an officer cadre whose training and ethics are inadequate, and that a significant fraction is related to human rights abuses, drug trafficking, illicit enrichment, and most vicious crimes, including the latest fashion is to say the kidnapping of peaceful and honest citizens, as well as their wives and their children.

 In recruiting members, including the transfer or promotion of any member to a new assignment, the PNH will: